Quantum-Future-2068/wristcheck_api/README.md

 # wristcheck_api

-Provide Rest API for mini-programs and dashboard backend
+Provide Rest API for mini-programs and dashboard

 ## Requirements